ronaldvendelmans/citysdk-ld/README.md

     Note: You may be prompted for your password by `sudo`.

-### Testing
+### Testing a deployment on a staging server

-Deployment can be tested using a VirtualBox.
+Deployment can be tested using a VirtualBox as a staging server.

 The following functions may be useful when testing.
 They should be added to your `.bashrc` on the target machine.

     function _setup()
     {